 But how do we make time for God a priority when we’ve got 802 things going on that require our attention?
 How do we make God a priority when there are people and animals that require our attention to survive?

-Here are my top 5 tips for making God the focus of your day when you have more going on in your world then you feel equipped to handle.
+Here are my top 5 tips for making God the focus of your day when you have more going on in your world than you feel equipped to handle.
+And no, it doesn’t require that you faith it until you make it.

 This sounds really simple but make it a priority.
 I think way too often we make time with God seem like a massive chunk of time but it can be as simple as reading a scripture a day.
 It can be saying a prayer.
 It can be listening to scriptures while washing the dishes or putting laundry away.
 It can be teaching your children a biblical principle today.